This information is aimed to help fans who are new to the game and new to Preston North End.

 Where To Buy Tickets

-Home matchday tickets can be bought in store, by calling 0844 856 1966 or by visiting MyPNE.com at any time, you do not need to be validated to buy tickets, just go through a simple registration procedure.
-If purchasing concessionary priced tickets on line you will be asked to provide proof of concessionary age when collecting - collections are made either from the ticket office (non-matchdays) or from the collections windows in the Sir Tom Finney Stand - next to the main Sir Tom Finney Stand ticket office on matchdays.
+Home matchday tickets can be bought in the ticket office, by calling 0344 856 1966 or by visiting MyPNE.com at any time, you do not need to be validated to buy tickets, just go through a simple registration procedure - if you have any difficulties buying online please use the Google Chrome browser.
+If purchasing concessionary priced tickets online you will be asked to provide proof of concessionary age when collecting - collections are made either from the ticket office (non-matchdays) or from the collections windows in the Sir Tom Finney Stand - next to the main Sir Tom Finney Stand ticket office on matchdays.

-Away match tickets will normally be available on the day of the game at the host venue for npower League One fixtures.
+Away match tickets will normally be available on the day of the game at the host venue for Sky Bet League One fixtures.
 Any known changes to this arrangement - including matchday price increases - will be listed here in the ticket section.

-You can buy tickets by phoning our hotline on 0844 856 1966, in person from our ticket office or via our online ticketing page at: www.mypne.com.
+You can buy tickets by phoning our hotline on 0344 856 1966 during opening hours, in person from our ticket office or via our online ticketing page at: www.mypne.com.

 We would recommend that you purchase your tickets in advance.
 When buying tickets please mention to our ticket office staff if this will be your first time visiting us and we will do our best to offer as much guidance as possible.

 There is various parking available around the ground, we have two separate club parking areas, these are the Invincibles car park and the Sir Tom Finney car park - please enquire about available car parking when booking your tickets.
-We also offer matchday car parking on the Moor Park school at £10 a car, this is just past the stadium on the right hand side and is fully stewarded on matchdays.
+We also offer matchday car parking on the Moor Park school, this is just past the stadium on the right hand side and is fully stewarded on matchdays.